khushmitak/Database/README.md

 # Database
-The aim of this project is to build a Redis-like database server for storing data to enhance user experience and allow easy storage of data without any loss.
+The aim of this project is to build a Redis-like database server for storing, updating, and retrieving data to enhance user experience and allow easy storage of data without any loss.